-Interest rate mismatches between our adjustable-rate securities and our borrowings used to fund our purchases of the mortgage related securities may reduce our net income or result in a loss during periods of changing interest rates.
+Interest rate mismatches between our adjustable-rate securities and our borrowings used to fund our purchases of mortgage related securities may reduce our net income or result in a loss during periods of changing interest rates.

-As of June 30, 2005, 75% of the mortgage-backed securities in our portfolio were subject to adjustable interest rates, and this percentage may increase as we modify the mix of securities in our portfolio.
+As of September 30, 2005, 56% of the mortgage-backed securities in our portfolio were adjustable rate MBS and 21% were hybrid adjustable rate MBS, and these percentages may increase as we modify the mix of securities in our portfolio.
 This means that the interest rates of the securities may vary over time based on changes in a short-term interest rate index, of which there are many.
 We finance our acquisitions of adjustable-rate securities in part with borrowings that have interest rates based on indices and repricing terms similar to, but perhaps with shorter maturities than, the interest rate indices and repricing terms of the adjustable-rate securities.
 Short-term interest rates are ordinarily lower than longer-term interest rates.
 During periods of changing interest rates, this interest rate mismatch between our assets and liabilities could reduce or eliminate our net income and dividend yield and could cause us to suffer a loss.
 In particular, in a period of rising interest rates, we could experience a decrease in, or elimination of, net income or a net loss because the interest rates on our borrowings adjust faster than the interest rates on our adjustable-rate securities.